francescofiorella/computational_intelligence_2022_2023/lab3/README.md

 In this implementation, the nim sum is calculated as the bitwise xor of the rows.

+## An agent using fixed rules

-### The hardcoded opponent: a random strategy
+### The random strategy

-The hardcoded opponent uses a random strategy by default: it consists in removing a random number of sticks from a random row, if the row has at least one stick.
+The hardcoded agent can use a set of fixed strategies: the first one consists in removing a random number of sticks from a random row, if the row has one or more sticks.

-During the game the opponent can also use the nim sum strategy.

 ### The nim sum strategy

-Calculate the nim_sum of the current board:
+The second strategy consists in calculating the nim sum of the current board:
-- if it is not zero, evaluate some random moves until a zero nim_sum is found.
+- if it is not zero, evaluate some random moves until a zero nim sum is found.
 - if it is zero, perform a random move.

+### The not so smart strategy

+This strategy emulates an human (that can make errors), and consists in using the nim sum strategy with a 70% probability (by default) or the random strategy otherwise.

-## The actual game:
+## The match:

 The play_nim function takes four parameters:
 - `n` indicates the number of rows on the board.